← Back to rubinobservatory.org

 Events

-This is a list of upcoming events of interest to the Rubin Community.
-Links to the event webpage are provided where available.
-See also the News category in the Community Forum to stay informed of events.
+This is a list of upcoming events of interest to the Rubin community.
+See also the News and Science Announcements categories in the Rubin Community Forum to stay informed of events.

 Recent talks with the Project Science team